1st Sept -15th Oct 2018

 The Old School Gallery.
 Alnmouth.

-including this acrylic gauche painting "At the Quay"
+including this acrylic painting on board of the Cheviot Hills

 Matthew Bank Gallery, Jesmond

-Although Matthew Bank Gallery is primarily a picture framer show room, they usually have one or two of my paintings available from the shop.
-Currently this one of Cornriggs in Weardale
+Matthew Bank Gallery is primarily a picture framing gallery, however they usually have two or three of my paintings on display and available to purchase from the shop.
+Currently this one of Snow from The Military Road

 PERMANENT - Public access (NFS)

-The NHS have acquired three of my paintings for exhibition in the entrance foyers of two North Eastern Hospitals, Hexham and Whitley Bay
+The NHS have acquired three of my paintings for exhibition in the entrance foyers of two North Eastern Hospitals, Whitley Bay and Hexham

 Woodhorn Colliery Museum (Home of the 'Pitman Painters' collection)